 Required Skills and Experience:

-- How have the personal and professional experiences you have had in your life prepared you and directed you to apply for this position?
+- How have the personal and professional experiences in your life prepared you for this position?

 - How did you hear about this position?

 To apply, submit resume and cover letter by Jan.
 26, 2018, to Ramona Reule at Ramona@habitatportlandmetro.org, with “Assistant Site Supervisor” in the subject line.

 Note: This job description is intended as a guideline only, and does not limit in any way the duties or responsibilities of any employee.
 Nothing herein shall be construed as a contract of employment, expressed or implied.
 All employment is terminable at will, with or without cause.